 Succession advice from farm families

-We've gathered the best succession advice from farming families who have been through the process.
+We've gathered the best succession advice from farming families and experts who have been through the process.
 Here's what worked and what they would have done differently, given the opportunity.

 1. “All parties involved (including spouses) need to know the ultimate end goal of everyone.
 All aspects of the transition have to be transparent and make sense to all involved.
 Non-farming children don't need to know all aspects of the business, but should be made aware of the basic structure and what it looks like.” – Trent Hilderman of Prairie Son Acres in Duval, Sask., via email.

 2. “Meetings!
 Make sure you’re having family meetings weekly.
 Sit and discuss what jobs need to be done that week.” – Kelsey Abel, Minnedosa, Man., via Facebook.

 3. “Plan ahead.
 Ask the [next] generation what they really want – that is everything.” – Darryl Zamecnik, president of EZ Grow Farms in Langton, Ont.